 Causes of Urinary Hesitancy

-Several potential causes have been linked to the development of urinary hesitancy.
+Several potential causes have been linked to the development of hesitancy in urination.
 While some of the causes known to contribute to this condition are gender-specific, others are general.

 Some affect both men and women, while others only affect one sex.